KangL-G/Dynamic-Gradient-Distillation/README.md

-# Dynamic Gradient Knowledge Distillation Based on Imitation Learning
+# Dynamic Gradient Knowledge Distillation: An Inheritance and Extension Framework for Graph Neural Network Learning Process

 This repository provides an overview of the paper **"Dynamic Gradient Knowledge Distillation: An Inheritance and Extension Framework for Graph Neural Network Learning Process"**, authored by Kang Liu, Shunzhi Yang, Chang-Dong Wang, and Zhenhua Huang.